nospor/teams-tui/README.md

 - [ ] Showing images
 - [ ] Yanking urls (eventually adding some kind of vim mode to select/yank any text)
-- [ ] Notification when new message will arrive (bell in terminal? system notification? maybe notification mode so user can switch between different modes?
-0 - none, 1 - terminal bell, 2 - system notification)
+- [x] Notification when new message will arrive (Console/System/Both modes added)

 ## License